Trade School vs. College: Which One Is Right for You?

 As you consider trade school vs. college, you may end up deciding that career college is the way to go.
 And it's actually quite simple to find out which vocational schools are offering programs in your area.
 All you have to do is enter your zip code into the school finder below.
 You can start your search today and find yourself one step closer to achieving the career that you desire!

-1 Georgetown University, Center on Education and the Workforce, website last visited on June 23, 2016.
+1 Georgetown University, Center on Education and the Workforce, Recovery: Job Growth and Education Requirements Through 2020, website last visited on September 18, 2019.

 2 National Center for Education Statistics, "Employment and Unemployment Rates by Educational Attainment," website last visited on September 18, 2019.

 3 National Center for Education Statistics, "Annual Earnings of Young Adults," website last visited on September 18, 2019.